mattans/AgeProgression/README.md

 ## Acknowledgments

 * [TensorFlow implemenation of Age Progression/Regression by Conditional Adversarial Autoencoder](https://github.com/ZZUTK/Face-Aging-CAAE)
-* Contributions to this project, such as providing helper functions and offering insight, were made by Dor Alt and Hila Balahsan.
+* Contributions to this project, such as verifying label correctness, performing extensive simulations over the system, providing helper functions and offering insight, were made by Dor Alt and Hila Balahsan.
 * This project was supported by Amazon Web Services.